Wine (software): Third-party applications

 Some applications require more tweaking than simply installing the application in order to work properly, such as manually configuring Wine to use certain Windows DLLs.
 The Wine project does not integrate such workarounds into the Wine codebase, instead preferring to focus solely on improving Wine's implementation of the Windows API.
 While this approach focuses Wine development on long-term compatibility, it makes it difficult for users to run applications that require workarounds.
-Consequently, many third-party applications have been created to ease the use of those applications that do not work out of the box within Wine itself.
+Consequently, many third-party applications have been created to ease the use of those applications that do not work natively within Wine itself.
 The Wine wiki maintains a page of current and obsolete third-party applications.